FC Kolkheti-1913 Poti: The Soviet period

 The football club from Poti under the name Kolkhida (Colchis) for many years was a member of the Georgian Soviet championship until early 1960s.
-From 1962 to 1990, they spent 24 seasons in fourth and third divisions of the Soviet football system, including last consecutive eleven years in zone 9 of the Second league, with the 2nd place in 1989 being the best result.
+From 1962 to 1990, they spent 24 seasons in fourth and third divisions of the Soviet football system, including last consecutive eleven years in zone 9 of the Second League, with the 2nd place in 1989 being the best result.

 Earning league trophies

 When GFF formed the national league in early 1990, Kolkheti-1913 took part in an opening game against Iberia Tbilisi.
-The historic match held at Boris Paichadze stadium ended 1–0 in favour of the guest team.
+The historic match held at the Boris Paichadze stadium ended 1–0 in favour of the guest team.
 Therefore, Kolkheti became the first club to win a game in the history of Georgian national leagues.

 Throughout the first decade, the Kolkhs were considered one of the strongest rivals.
-Apart from 1992/93, when they finished in 9th place, the club completed each season among top five teams with twice, in 1993-94 and 1996–97, coming second.
+Apart from 1992–93, when they finished in 9th place, the club completed each season among top five teams with twice, in 1993–94 and 1996–97, coming second.
 In this period the team also earned the bronze medals three times.

-This success of the club was largely contributed to their sponsors from mid-1990s, the naval port of Poti.
+This success of the club was largely contributed to their sponsors from the mid-1990s, the naval port of Poti.

 Crisis begins

 In 2006, after a foreign business company took over the port administration, the football club abruptly lost a significant income.
-Despite being 10th among 16 clubs in 2005/06, due to the severe financial crisis Kolkheti had to quit the league.
+Despite being 10th among 16 clubs in 2005–06, due to the severe financial crisis Kolkheti had to quit the league.

-The club climbed back to Umaglesi Liga following the 2009/10 season, but returned to the second league three years later.
+The club climbed back to the Umaglesi Liga following the 2009–10 season, but returned to the second league three years later.
 In 2011, a sponsorship deal with the naval port resumed to a less extent, which lasted for four years.

 Battle for survival

-Kolkheti were back in the top division in 2014-15, although further financial difficulties hit the club in 2018, which pushed them to the verge of bankruptcy.
+Kolkheti were back in the top division in 2014–15, although further financial difficulties hit the club in 2018, which pushed them to the verge of bankruptcy.
 As Kolkheti amassed a large amount of debts, they were deducted six points.
 Eventually, the team was relegated.

 While in Liga 2, Kolkheti still could not afford to pay off debts.
 In an emergency statement, the club appealed for urgent help.
-Meanwhile, they were slapped with another 6 points deduction.
+Meanwhile, they were slapped with another six-point deduction.
 The overall situation badly affected the team.
 Three managers were sacked for unsatisfactory results within initial five months of the season.
 The tide remained unchanged, though.
-Only in the last matchday did Kolkheti manage to avoid automatic relegation, but after being thrashed by Samgurali Tskaltubo in play-offs they slumped to the third division.
+Only on the last matchday did Kolkheti manage to avoid automatic relegation, but after being thrashed by Samgurali in play-offs they slumped to the third division.